mindee/tawazi/README.md

 <!-- put a link explaining what a DAG is-->

-This library helps you execute a set of functions in a **DAG** dependency structure in **parallel**.
-It aims at providing This in a production environment; hence it satisfies (will satisfy in the near future):
+The tawazi library enables **parallel** execution of functions in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) dependency structure.
+This library satisifies the following:
-* Stable, Robust, well tested
+* Stable, robust, well tested
 * lightweight
 * Thread Safety
 * Low to no dependencies
-* Legacy python versions support
+* Legacy Python versions support
 * pypy support

 In the context of the DAG, these functions are called `ExecNode`s.